Jul 29, 2026

 Bulk-Forming Laxatives

 These are essentially concentrated fiber supplements.
-They work by absorbing water in your intestines to create larger, softer stools.
-This "bulk" triggers the natural contractions of your bowel muscles.
-Because they mimic the action of dietary fiber, they are often considered the gentlest option.
-However, if you do not drink enough water while taking them, they can actually make constipation worse.
+They work by absorbing water in your intestines, which creates larger, softer stools.
+This "bulk" signals your intestinal muscles to contract and move things along.
+Because they work similarly to high-fiber foods like beans or whole grains, they are generally considered the gentlest option.
+However, if you do not drink enough water while taking them, they can actually lead to more discomfort.

 Osmotic Laxatives